-Top performers within a topic were determined based on percentage of points earned within a subcategory and adherence to credit criteria as outlined in STARS credit criteria.
+Top performers within a topic were determined based on percentage of applicable points earned within a subcategory and adherence to credit criteria as outlined in STARS credit criteria.
+For institutions with multiple valid reports (e.g., those that submit STARS reports annually), only scores from the most recent reports were considered.
 Five top performers are recognized in most subcategories of this report except in cases where scores were tied.
-AASHE staff reviewed all credits from top-performing candidates within a subcategory to make sure that content provided in that area meets credit criteria.
+AASHE staff reviewed all credits from top-performing candidates within a subcategory in an effort to ensure that content provided in that area meets credit criteria.
 For any identified issues, staff reached out to STARS Liaisons, requesting follow-up within a three-week timeframe.
 Most institutions addressed the inconsistencies by submitting data revisions to clarify text or revise numbers.
 Some revisions resulted in score changes, which affected eligibility for inclusion.
 Institutions that did not address identified issues have been excluded from the final lists.

-The new Overall Top Performers lists based on institution type in this year's report were not subject to the same review process, largely due to constraints of reviewing so many reports in full.
+The Overall Top Performers lists based on institution type were not subject to the same review process, largely due to constraints of reviewing so many reports in full.
 Since overall top performers were often also recognized in one or more topical areas, much of the data from many of these institutions were nonetheless reviewed, in addition to the standard reviews conducted for all reports (learn more about STARS data accuracy).